anewton1998/draft-regext-ext-json-media-type/draft-regext-ext-json.md

 ]
 ```

-The ussage with the `rdax` media type would be:
+The usage with the `rdapx` media type would be:

 ```
 application/rdapx+json;extensions="rdap_level_0 fizzbuzz__V_2_1"